Grading, Report Cards & Testing

 In P.E., students are tested between February and April on state physical fitness standards according to age and gender.

-The easiest way to find out how your student is doing in their classes is to check their grades on Illuminate.
-Or, on Friday mornings, your student can ask for a progress report from the office to take to all of his/her classes and bring home to you.
+The easiest way to find out how your student is doing in their classes is to check their grades on Schoology.
+Or during in-person school on Friday mornings, your student can ask for a progress report from the office to take to all of his/her classes and bring home to you.
 Teachers can also be contacted for progress reports in an individual subject.